-The School of Social Work at The University of Southern Mississippi may admit MSW students with less than a 3.0 undergraduate GPA on a "conditional" basis provided the student has a minimum undergraduate GPA of 2.5.
-A conditional requires the recommendation of the Director, School of Social Work and approval by the Dean of the Graduate School for admission.
-Students are only admitted to this option if there are spaces available in the MSW program.
-A masters student admitted conditionally must maintain a minimum GPA of 3.0 in all course work taken while admitted as a conditional admit student.
-Students admitted on a "conditional" basis, have no guarantee of remaining in the MSW program, or being allowed to enroll in the subsequent semester.
-Students should check with USM Financial Aid before opting for this option as financial aid may not be available to a "conditional" student admit.
+The School of Social Work at The University of Southern Mississippi may admit MSW students with less than a 3.0 undergraduate GPA on a "conditional" basis upon the recommendation of the admissions committee and approval of the MSW Coordinator, School Director, and approval by the Dean of the Graduate School.
+Students are only admitted to this option if spaces are available in the MSW program.
+A master's student admitted conditionally must maintain a minimum GPA of 3.0 in all coursework taken while admitted as a conditional admit student.

+Students admitted on a "conditional" basis are not guaranteed to remain in the MSW program or be allowed to enroll in the subsequent semester.
+Students should check with USM Financial Aid before selecting this option, as financial aid may not be available to a "conditional" student admit.
 Students who do not maintain a GPA of 3.0 (B) while conditionally admitted will be required to sit out the following semester and, in the subsequent semester(s), retake any courses in which the student received a (C) or lower.

-Conditional status will be reviewed and may be removed upon completion of twelve (12) hours of graduate course work with a GPA of 3.0 or higher.
-For more information, refer to the Graduate Student Bulletin on "conditional admissions".
+Conditional status will be reviewed and may be removed upon completion of twelve (12) hours of graduate coursework with a GPA of 3.0 or higher.
+For more information, refer to the Graduate Student Bulletin on "conditional admissions". (https://catalog.usm.edu/)